 If you think you need to take lemborexant for more than 7 to 10 days, be sure to discuss it with your doctor.
 Insomnia that lasts longer than this may be a sign of another medical problem.

-Lemborexant will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
+This medicine will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
-Check with your doctor before taking any of the above while you are using lemborexant.
+Check with your doctor before taking any of the above while you are using this medicine.

-Lemborexant may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally, which may lead to falls, fractures, or other injuries.
+This medicine may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally, which may lead to falls, fractures, or other injuries.
 Even though lemborexant is taken at bedtime, it may cause some people to feel drowsy or less alert on arising.
-Do not drive or do anything else that could be dangerous until you know how lemborexant affects you.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

-Lemborexant may cause sleep paralysis (temporary inability to move or talk for up to several minutes while you are going to sleep or wake up) or have cataplexy-like symptoms (temporary weakness in your legs).
-Tell your doctor right away if you have these symptoms while you are using lemborexant.
+This medicine may cause sleep paralysis (temporary inability to move or talk for up to several minutes while you are going to sleep or wake up) or have cataplexy-like symptoms (temporary weakness in your legs).
+Tell your doctor right away if you have these symptoms while you are using this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.